Rajiv620019/Rajiv620019/README.md

 ### About Me:👽

-I have completed Bachelor of Engineering in Mechanical Engineering and passionate about blockchain.
+I have completed my Bachelor's in Mechanical Engineering and passionate about blockchain.

 I have good knowledge in Java backend (Java, Spring Boot, MySQL, Hibernate,. etc)